 - The repairs to your vehicle occurred within the first 18 months or 18,000 miles of ownership

 If you began having your defective vehicle serviced while your vehicle was under warranty, you may qualify for compensation.

-California lemon law does not extend to service contract, but you should consult with our attorney as a precaution.
+California lemon law does not extend to service contracts, but you should consult with our attorney as a precaution.

 When a manufacturer buys your vehicle back from you because it has been successfully proven that it was a lemon, this is known as a lemon buyback or manufacturer buyback.
 This means that the manufacturer must reimburse you for all payments toward the vehicle including the registration and licensing fees, payments, outstanding loans, and more.

 Manufacturers will attempt to make deductions based upon mileage on the vehicle and anything you’ve added to your vehicle after the purchase, which is why it’s best to have a lawyer representing your best interests.
 Call the Law Offices of Howard D. Silver at 818-597-2610 to start protecting your rights.

 If the manufacturer won’t buy your lemon back, they can pay a settlement which means you’ll keep the vehicle, but also receive cash back.

 Vehicles can be considered “certified pre-owned” and still be covered under lemon law.
 If your pre-owned vehicle turns out to be a lemon, you can not only file suit under lemon law, but you may also be able to claim that the dealer didn’t thoroughly and accurately inspect the vehicle before sale for further compensation.